Updated 26-5-2023

 6. When the trail meets the criteria of “Leading Quality Trails – Best of Europe, Day Walk”, an application for certification must be made to ERA.
 The data recorded during the inventory – as specified at the training course – are submitted with the application.

-7. In accordance with the principles of sustainability the organisation applying declares that the trail complies with all environmental protection guidelines (especially in sensitive areas like nature reserves, biotopes etc.) and assures that the trail is maintained and waymarked for the period of certification.
+7. Following the principles of sustainability the organisation applying declares that the trail complies with all environmental protection guidelines (especially in sensitive areas like nature reserves, biotopes, etc.) and assures that the trail is maintained and waymarked for the period of certification.

 8. ERA verifies and independently processes and analyses (strengths/weakness analysis) the locally collected data.